Committed to Creating Sustainable Museums

 Museum at Prairiefire – LEED Silver

-With an architectural concept that is rooted in sustainability (the controlled burn of the tallgrass prairie), the Museum design and construction needed to embody environmentally sound practices as well.
-With the inclusion of a wetlands park, 77% of the site is dedicated to vegetated open space.
+With an architectural concept rooted in sustainability (the controlled burn of the tallgrass prairie), the Museum design and construction embodies environmentally sound practices as well.
+Including the adjacent wetlands park, 77% of the site is dedicated to vegetated open space.
 The project significantly reduced overall water use, saving 41% inside the building through installation of low flow fixtures, and 76% savings in landscaping through the use of native plantings, high-efficiency sprinkler heads, and automatic irrigation controls.
 To reduce energy consumption, the HVAC system utilizes energy recovery wheels to extract heat and moisture from exhaust air in order to condition incoming fresh air.
 High efficiency glazing, LED light fixtures and occupancy and daylight sensors also provide energy savings.
 Other sustainable features include installation of locally-sourced materials, recycled materials, and low-VOC materials.

 Flint Hills Discovery Center – LEED Gold

 The Flint Hills Discovery Center is the first city building in Manhattan, KS to achieve LEED certification.
-It has a heating and cooling system that is supported by geo-thermal well fields and heat pump technology; uses LED or low-voltage lighting components for exhibition, architectural and landscape features; has a complex green roof consisting of soils, gardens and terraces; has two on-site bioswales used for groundwater filtration; and was able to obtain more than 85% of the building’s materials and labor source from within a 50 mile radius of the site.
+It has a heating and cooling system that is supported by a geo-thermal well field and heat pump technology.
+LED or low-voltage lighting components for exhibition, architectural and landscape features are used.
+The building has a complex green roof consisting of soils, gardens and terraces.
+Two on-site bioswales are used for groundwater filtration.
+More than 85% of the building’s materials and labor source was obtained from within a 50 mile radius of the site.

 Carnegie Museum of Natural History – LEED Silver